Croatia’s Istrian Coast Self-Guided Cycling Holiday

 Transfers: incoming transfer from Pula to Trieste upon arrival or return 65 EUR per person (bicycle included) – reservation necessary, advance payment.
 Pula downtown to Pula Airport: 20 EUR per person.
 Minimum number of participants: 2 persons

 Flights are not included in the price of the holiday

 There is a choice of airline options into Slovenia.
 We recommend using Skyscanner to find the best prices and routes.

 The Croatia’s Istrian Coast tour stays in middle tier hotels and good guesthouses carefully chosen for their location, hospitality and proximity to your tour route.

 Your stay includes the daily transfer of luggage to the next hotel and permanent assistance in case of problems.

-• Accommodation in hotels 3*/4* in two bedded room with WC and shower, on a bed & breakfast basis.
+- Accommodation in hotels of chosen level, in two bedded room with WC and shower, on a bed & breakfast basis.

-• Luggage transfer between hotels (one piece per person) max 20kgs.
-Every additional item 10 EUR payable on the spot.
+– Luggage transfer – one piece, max 20 kgs / 45 lb.
+Every additional item 10 EUR, payable on spot.

 Some are commercially available models and others are custom built for cycling in Slovenia.
 All are made following high industry standards and are made using the best parts.